spencertipping/canard/doc/list-machine-homomorphism.md

 Not sure whether this scales, however.
 Intel instructions have low enough information density that I can see this scheme breaking down for more complex instructions.
 Maybe it's possible to overcome this by using very long cons cells...

+Also, the existing scheme makes it very difficult to detect a cons cell.
+Testing a single continuation-jump byte seems really sketchy.
+The limit case is that we would need to decode the whole thing as x86 instructions and figure out whether the e9 is a real opcode.